diku-dk/staffeli/README.md

 ## Contributing

-We use a tab-width of 4.
+We use a tab-width of 4 spaces, with tabs expanded to spaces.

 ### `vim`